zendikillb/scvatal/CONTRIBUTING.md

 6. Add the necessary tests to the relevant file in `/test/suites/`.
 7. Run `npm run test-browser` to make sure you haven't broken anything and all tests are passing.
 8. Create a pull request on the **[`dev`](https://github.com/juliangarnier/anime/tree/dev)** branch.

+## Consider supporting this project via GitHub Sponsors

+I couldn't respond to issues and fix bugs without the support of my sponsors.
+If you find Anime.js valuable in your work, please consider becoming a sponsor via [GitHub Sponsors](https://github.com/sponsors/juliangarnier)! ❤️